pattichis/projects/README.md

 # projects
 The goal of this repository is to support projects that use Python, AI, and Machine Learning.

+# Project assignments
+Requirements for project proposals, midterm presentations, and final presentations can be found in [project assignments webpage](https://github.com/pattichis/projects/blob/main/project-assignment.md).
+This readme file contains how-to tutorials to help you develop your project.
+Example projects are given at the end of this document.

 ## How to create a GitHub repo for your project
 To create your own repo refer to the [GitHub guide](https://github.com/pattichis/projects/blob/main/GitHub.md).